StreetCodeAcademy/programming-fundamentals/karel-controlflow/README.md

 ### Exercise

 We've seen how we can use an if-else statement to make decisions with Karel.
 Say Karel's placed in a world that's **exactly** four steps wide(we only need to move four times to get Karel from one end to the other).
 However, each world has a few beepers scattered at random, and we want Karel to move from one end to the other, ultimately picking up all the beepers.
-Try writing a program that allows Karel to accomplish this for the following two worlds, and try it out in Eclipse using the if1.java and if2.java starter files:
+Try writing a program that allows Karel to accomplish this for the following two worlds, and try it out in the two worlds in the CodeHS lesson:

 ![Karel if1 Example]
 (img/if1.png)